 Now type the name for the shortcut in the text field and click on Finish.

 Voila, the shortcut to open the Registry Editor is now created on your desktop.

 To further ease the task and have quick access to the Registry, you can assign the keyboard shortcuts to open the Registry Editor.

 The following steps will guide you in assigning a keyboard shortcut for Registry editor.

 Locate the newly created Registry Editor shortcut on the desktop.

 Right-click on it and click on Properties.
-Go to Shortcut tab.
+Go to the Shortcut tab.

 Click on the blank text field of a Shortcut key.
 Press any key to assign the sequence for the shortcut.
 Remember whatever key you choose, CTRL+Alt will be automatically prefixed to it.

 For instance, if you chose the key ‘U’, the sequence Ctrl +Alt + U is created as the shortcut key for Registry Editor.